kolmiw/Infret-checklist/README.md

 3: g, h, i, l.
 4: i, n.

-List of question un-answered questions:
+List of un-answered questions:
 2:
 3:
 4: a, c, o.
 5: all
 6: all
 7: all